xpack/web-doxygen/website/docs/manual/pages/extsearch.md

 ## Updating the index {#extsearch_update}

-When you modify the source code, you should re-run <span class="doxyComputerOutput">doxygen</span> to get up to date documentation again.
-When using external searching you also need to update the search index by re-running <span class="doxyComputerOutput">doxyindexer</span>.
-You could wrap the call to <span class="doxyComputerOutput">doxygen</span> and <span class="doxyComputerOutput">doxyindexer</span> together in a script to make this process easier.
+When you modify the source code, you should re-run <code>doxygen</code> to get up to date documentation again.
+When using external searching you also need to update the search index by re-running <code>doxyindexer</code>.
+You could wrap the call to <code>doxygen</code> and <code>doxyindexer</code> together in a script to make this process easier.

 ## Programming interface {#extsearch_api}

-Previous sections have assumed you use the tools <span class="doxyComputerOutput">doxyindexer</span> and <span class="doxyComputerOutput">doxysearch.cgi</span> to do the indexing and searching, but you could also write your own index and search tools if you like.
+Previous sections have assumed you use the tools <code>doxyindexer</code> and <code>doxysearch.cgi</code> to do the indexing and searching, but you could also write your own index and search tools if you like.

 For this 3 interfaces are important